jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 many otherwise confusing concepts can suddenly become clear.

 For example,
-why doesn't popular music follow the harmonic functions of having the V chord pull home to the I chord?
+why don't V chords in popular music follow the harmonic function of pulling home to the I chord?
-Because that's just one way of doing things, and popular music does it different ways.
+Because that's just one way of doing things, and most popular music does it in other ways.

 Why doesn't the "blues scale" actually sound like playing the Blues?
 Because it's just one (poor) way of describing a style of music that uses tones outside of euroclassical tonality.